- Requirements for a Diploma of College Studies (DCS)

 The end of the semester coincides with the end of the end-of-term exam period.

-A letter signed by the Registrar that must be obtained by RMC Saint Jean students in order to take courses in another institution, with the intention of obtaining transfer credits in their college program.
+A letter signed by the Registrar that must be obtained by RMC Saint Jean students in order to take courses in another institution, with the intention of obtaining transfer credits in their program.

 The student average, calculated at the end of the semester and based on all required and optional courses in the program taken during this semester.
 The number of units or credits of each course is combined with the value of each mark in the calculation of the average.